Akuryusu/linked-blog-starter-md/TCB Website.md

 A website for the workers of Technical Components Bulgaria.

-It will represent a guide on how to assemble circuits (main focus) and other technical components.
+It will represent a guide on how to assemble circuits (main focus) and potentially other technical components.

 ### Main features
 - [ ] A library with guides - catalogue and search bar